jojouna/pp5-housing-issue/README.md

 Back in your IDE workspace, enter the following command in the terminal: `heroku login -i`, and enter your email then API key that you copied when prompted.
 3. Then use the command `heroku stack:set heroku-20 -a <pp5-housing-price>`
 4. Now deploy again in the Heroku app

+## Credits

+* In this section, you need to reference where you got your content, media and extra help from.
+It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
+* You can break the credits section up into Content and Media, depending on what you have included in your project.

+### Content

+- The text for the Home page was taken from Wikipedia Article A
+- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home and sign-up page are from This Open Source site
+- The images used for the gallery page were taken from this other open-source site

+## Acknowledgements (optional)
+* In case you would like to thank the people that provided support through this project.

 ----